alextanhongpin/architecture-decision-records/golang/063-functional-option.md

 For some dependencies like Clock, you can just make the field public so that it can be overwritten during tests.

+## Type dependent options

+When the options are type dependent, which means they differ based on the type passed in, we can use reflect type to store the options by types mapping.